libssh2/libssh2/src/HACKING-CRYPTO.md

                           uint8_t srvr_public_key[SSH2_ED25519_KEY_LEN]);
 ```
 Computes a shared ED25519 secret key from the given raw server public key and
-raw client public key and stores it as a big number in *k.
+raw client public key and stores it as a big number in `*k`.
 Big number should
 have been initialized before calling this function.
 Returns 0 if OK, else -1.
 This procedure is already prototyped in `crypto.h`.